Hr46ph/vaulthunters_web_manager/README.md

 A second user account with sudo privileges to create systemd unit file for the web manager application and to place the restricted sudo permissions file for the other account.

-Technically, you can do everything with a default user account that has unlimited sudo with 'nopasswd'.
+Technically, you can do everything with a default user account that has unlimited sudo with 'nopasswd', or even as root itself.
+You shouldn't.
 For any Java application, especially Minecraft servers exposed to the internet this is a HUGE security risk.
-There have been major security vulnerabilities in Java and in Minecraft servers in general.
-You take a massive risk by running all this with an unrestricted user account.
+There have been major security vulnerabilities in Java and in Minecraft servers in general, which have been actively used in the past.
+You take a massive risk by running all this as root, or with an unrestricted user account.

 ### Installation Steps